rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

    expected to know the YANG data modeling language before implementing the guidance in this document.

+> Note to the RFC Editor: Please replace "AAAA" through the document with the RFC number assigned to this document.

 ##  Changes Since RFC 8407

    The following changes have been made to the guidelines published in